How was your customer service last year?

-Consumers are becoming increasingly concerned with the history or “provenance” of a product they purchase.
+Consumers are becoming increasingly concerned with the history of “provenance” of a product they purchase.
 Providing this information as part of a company’s customer service efforts could differentiate it.
 But how do you do this cost-effectively?
 That’s where blockchain technology comes in.
 It makes tracking products much easier.
-It enables suppliers to record their contributions quickly, conveniently, and securely in real time.
+It enables suppliers to record their contributions quickly, conveniently, and securely in real-time.
 That allows consumers to check the provenance of a product whenever they feel the need.

 The growing acceptance—and use— of these technologies is transforming customer service in many areas, but especially field service.
 They’re helping companies turn customer service into a smarter, more proactive, and connected experiences.
 They’re also making a difference in product quality.
 Leading manufacturers, for example, are using AI and IoT to detect potential product faults and flag nearby employees to address the issue before the customer notices it.

-More and more customers are expecting brands to respond to their needs in real time.
-In fact, 54% of consumers and 80% of business buyers expect this, according to a recent report.
+More and more customers are expecting brands to respond to their needs in real-time.
+In fact, 54% of consumers and 80% of business buyers expect this, a recent customer service report.
 But it’s not always possible for many companies because of limited resources.